Game inventor: Stephen Sniderman

 He was born and grew up in Detroit, Michigan.
 He attended Michigan State University (BA), the University of Michigan (MA), and the University of Wisconsin, from which he received his Ph.D. in 1970.
 He has been married to Marilyn since 1966, and they have three married children — Peter, Lani, and Andy.

-Stephen has also published a scholarly article on Catch-22 in Twentieth Century Literature (October 1973), which also appears in Twentieth Century Interpretations of Catch-22 (2001) edited by Harold Bloom; a critique of Taboo: Why Black Athletes Dominate Sports and Why We're Afraid to Talk About It by Jon Entine in The World and I (January 2001); and an interpretation of Faulkner's short story, "A Rose for Emily," called "The Tabloidization of Emily," which appeared in the Spring 2002 issue of Journal X: A Journal in Culture and Criticism.
+Stephen also published a scholarly article on Catch-22 in Twentieth Century Literature (October 1973), which also appears in Twentieth Century Interpretations of Catch-22 (2001) edited by Harold Bloom; a critique of Taboo: Why Black Athletes Dominate Sports and Why We're Afraid to Talk About It by Jon Entine in The World and I (January 2001); and an interpretation of Faulkner's short story, "A Rose for Emily," called "The Tabloidization of Emily," which appeared in the Spring 2002 issue of Journal X: A Journal in Culture and Criticism.

 Back to Flying Colors Back to Six-by-Six

-©2002-2012 Kadon Enterprises, Inc.
+©2002-2024 Kadon Enterprises, Inc.